Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "How do you know?"

-"Uh...well, uh...Freya’s an orthopaedic nurse, and, uh..." his ears actually went *red,* "...I ain’t supposed to say anythin’ yet, but..."
+"Uh... well, uh...
+Freya’s an orthopaedic nurse, and, uh..." his ears actually went *red,* "...I ain’t supposed to say anythin’ yet, but..."

 "Shit, you too?"

 He nodded, and seemed genuinely intimidated by the revelation. "...Yeah.
 Uh, also we’re gettin’ hitched pretty soon but I ain’t supposed to say anything ‘bout that, neither.
-So...act surprised?
+So... act surprised?
 Please?"

 The response was a surprise rib-shattering hug from Adam, who’d tackled him from behind and smashed all the air out of his lungs.

 "Dude!
 You’re gonna be the *best* dad, bro."

 "...I hope so.
-But, uh...I’ve got you guys t’help me.
+But, uh...
+I’ve got you guys t’help me.
 An’ I don’t think a man could ask for better."

 Deacon and Miller exchanged a Look.
 When men got this kind of emotional, it was the most *adorable thing,* and with this crowd in particular it was like laying eyes on a majestic unicorn.
-None of them were small emoters, but their usual catalog was...coarser.
-Boisterous, violent, aggressive, playful, and weirdly affectionate...Never sentimental.
+None of them were small emoters, but their usual catalog was... coarser.
+Boisterous, violent, aggressive, playful, and weirdly affectionate...
+Never sentimental.
 Or awe-struck.
 Or humbled, that one was especially poignant to see on Righteous and Warhorse.

 It was a privilege to witness, honestly.